Western Railway (Austria): Outlook

 The four-track Ybbs an der Donau–Amstetten section, which is designed for a maximum of 250 km/h came into operation in 2015.
 The reconstruction of the east end of Amstetten station to increase top speed from Ybbs to 230 km/h continued until 2016.
 In 2017, the St. Pölten freight bypass railway (Wagram junction–Rohr junction), which is designed for a maximum speed of 120 km/h, will be opened to traffic.
 The four-track upgrade from Linz Kleinmünchen to the eastern approach to Linz station is expected to be completed no earlier than 2018.

 It is expected that the whole Western Railway from Vienna to Wels will have four continuous tracks in 2021, but it will not consist of a four-track line, but it will rather be two double track lines that are operationally linked at several points.

-A further four track upgrade is planned for the 20 km section between Neumarkt-Köstendorf and Salzburg Kasern.
+A further four track upgrade is planned for the 20 km section between Neumarkt and Salzburg Kasern.
 Various possible routes have been examined.
 The upgrade is necessary because this section is used by additional services of line S2 of the Salzburg S-Bahn.
-On 10 January 2013 the fixed route selected for the Neumarkt-Köstendorf–Salzburg Kasern section was presented with a start expected in less than 20 years.
+On 10 January 2013 the fixed route selected for the Neumarkt–Salzburg Kasern section was presented with a start expected in less than 20 years.

 The upgrade to four tracks is also currently being planned for the Linz–Wels section and planning is continuing on the second stage of the New Lower Inn Valley railway (Schaftenau–Kundl).